Skip to main content

 What can happen if I do not respond to a compliance letter?

 If you do not respond to your compliance letter you will be issued a Notice of Alleged Violation (NOAV) which will require you to fill out a form and you will be put on a compliance schedule.
 If you do not fill out the form required in the Notice of Alleged Violation or if you do not adhere to the compliance schedule, then you may be sent to enforcement and/or environmental court.
-Will an unresolved compliance issue on your property, you may find it difficult to sell or refinance your property until the issue is resolved.
+With an unresolved compliance issue on your property, you may find it difficult to sell or refinance your property until the issue is resolved.

 Am I allowed to switch licensed designers after receiving a permit?